hacoo/dougchess-cpp/README.md

 with separate ports.
 The ai_port and client_port for each AI must not conflict.
 So, for example, running two AIs might look something like this:

-> # starting the first AI:
+Starting the first AI:
 > douchess/bin/dougchess -port 10000 -name aione
 > framework/framework -ai_port 10000 -client_port 8080

-> # in a second terminal, start the other AI
+Then, in a second terminal, start the other AI:
 > dougchess/bin/dougchess -port 10001 -name aitwo
 > framework/framework -ai_port 10001 -client_port 8081